IBzerbasteln/obsidian-for-research/Tasks/Task 9.md

 > - [ ] a separate folder that contains them, and only them, or
 > - [ ] a tag that you use to collect your references (something link \#reference).

-1. **Create a new base.** In order to do that, you can either click the top bottom in the menu ribbon on the left, or you open the command palette (`Ctrl+P`) and select the option `Bases: Create new base`.
+1. **Create a new base.** In order to do that, you can either click the top bottom in the menu ribbon on the left, or you open the command palette (`Ctrl+P`/`Cmd+P`) and select the option `Bases: Create new base`.
 You should now be looking at an unfiltered table that lists the file names of all files in your vault (i.e., notes and attachments).
 The file name should be `Untitled`; rename it, if you like.

 ![[bases-new.png|600]]